 Here is a brief recap of the positive and negative sides, differences, and similarities between BJJ and Krav Maga:

 - The greatest similarity between BJJ and Krav Maga is the lack of footwork.
-BJJ fighters tend to shoot in and drag the bout to the ground, Israeli martial art focuses on straight-line counters and disabling the opponent.
+BJJ fighters tend to shoot in and drag the bout to the ground, while Israeli martial art focuses on straight-line counters and disabling the opponent.

 - There are belts in both martial arts, but the ranking system is different.